-- 1. Application for Admission-An application must be completed and returned to the Undergraduate Admissions office or the Graduate Admissions Office.
-There is a non-refundable application fee of U.S. \$125, which should be submitted using a check or money order drawn on a U.S. bank.
+- 1. Application for Admission An application must be completed and returned to the University Admissions Office.
+There is a non-refundable application fee of U.S. \$100, which should be submitted using a check or money order drawn on a U.S. bank.
 Applications for graduate study must include an application for a specific degree program in addition to the University admission application. - 2.
 Transcripts An official transcript must be submitted showing graduation from a secondary school or its equivalent for undergraduate applicants.
-An official transcript showing a degree notation from a regionally accredited college or university must be submitted for graduate admissions as well as official copies of transcripts from each post-secondary institution attended.
-Any undergraduate or graduate applicant who has attended a college or university outside the United States must have their transcripts, certificates, and/or diplomas translated into English by a certified translator, and then sent to a University approved service for a course-by-course evaluation and a quality point average calculation.
+An official transcript showing a degree from a regionally accredited college or university must be submitted for graduate admissions as well as official copies of transcripts from each post-secondary institution attended.
+Any undergraduate or graduate applicant who has attended a college or university outside the United States must have his or her transcripts, certificates, and/or diplomas translated into English by a certified translator, and then sent to a University approved service for a course-bycourse evaluation and a quality point average calculation.
 A copy of the evaluation must be sent directly to Houston Baptist University from the evaluation service.
-The certified English translation must be submitted to admissions with the application.
+The certified English translation must be submitted with the application.
 The materials for graduate and undergraduate students are due 60 days before registration.
 Names of approved evaluation services are available from the University Admissions Office.
 The transferring undergraduate student should have a minimum quality point average of 2.0 on a 4.0 scale for all undergraduate work.
 A graduate student applicant must meet the minimum quality point requirements of the specific graduate program.
-The graduate admissions office must receive all supporting materials at least 60 days before registration.
+The Admissions Office must receive all supporting materials at least 60 days before registration.